RENCI/apsviz-timeseriesdb-ingest/README.md

 Finally run the following command to ingest that data into the drf_gauge_source table in the database:

-python ingestTasks.py --ingestDir /xxx/xxx-xxxxx-xxxx/ --inputTask ingestSource
+python ingestTasks.py --ingestDir /xxx/xxx-xxxxx-xxxx/ --inputTask ingestSourceData

 where the --ingestDir /xxx/xxxxxxx/xxxxxxxx/ is the ingest directory such as /data/ast-run-ingester/